HodgesWardElliott/interpolating-MHI-data-using-loess/README.md

 The span of 1 passes a qualitative check.

 This approach is sound for quickly interpolating missing data.
 Here, we extended the technique to forcast 1 period ahead.
 For more sophisticated univariate forecasting, review Rob J Hyndman's [forecast](https://www.otexts.org/fpp) package in R.

+# Update: padr package for adding missing values
+The `padr` package offers simple tools for working with date/time varibales from within a tidy framework. `padr::pad` could be used along with the above to automatically create a gapless timeseries.
+See [the padr vignette[(https://cran.r-project.org/web/packages/padr/vignettes/padr.html) for more detail.